 Continuation Coverage under Severance Agreement.
 At the discretion of an Employer an eligible employee, who is offered a severance agreement under which severance benefits are paid in a manner other than in a lump sum payment, may be permitted, pursuant to the severance agreement, to continue to be treated as an eligible employee under the Barry-Wehmiller Companies, Inc. Medical Plan, the Barry-Wehmiller Companies, Inc. Dental Plan, and/or the Barry-Wehmiller Companies, Inc. Vision Plan by agreeing to continue to pay the active employee contribution rate for employee and/or dependent coverage for up to a maximum of 12 months after the month in which termination of employment occurred, as determined by the Employer.
 The portion of the cost of such coverage which is self-funded by the Employer, if any, will be included in the taxable income of the terminated employee.
-Upon termination of the severance agreement, if the former employee experienced a qualifying event at the time of termination of employment, COBRA continuation will be offered and the maximum period of COBRA coverage will not be offset by the period of coverage provided under the severance agreement.
+Upon termination of the severance agreement, if the former employee experienced a qualifying event at the time of COBRA coverage will not be offset by the period of coverage provided under the severance agreement.